Cirkit Designer Logo

 Introduction

 A white Light Emitting Diode (LED) is a semiconductor device that emits white light when an electric current flows through it.
-It is widely used in various applications due to its energy efficiency, long lifespan, and compact size.
-White LEDs are commonly found in indicator lights, backlighting for displays, flashlights, and general-purpose lighting systems.
+White LEDs are widely used in various applications due to their energy efficiency, long lifespan, and compact size.
+They are commonly employed in indicator lights, backlighting, general-purpose lighting, and decorative lighting systems.

 Explore Projects Built with WHITE LED